-When you eat unsalted, cultured food, the probiotics that are inside them go into gut/inner ecosystem and set up shop.
-Once there, they make babies, grow in #’s, and build mini cities the size of NYC in a matter of hours.
+When you eat unsalted, cultured food, the probiotics in them will go into your gut/inner ecosystem and set up shop where they make babies, grow in population, and essentially build micro-cities the size of New York City in a matter of hours.
 No joke.
-Once they settle in your gut lining they are in a strong position to support you in various beneficial ways.
+Once they settle into your gut lining they are in a position to support you in various beneficial ways.

 Benefits of Unsalted Probiotic Food

 - Balance blood sugar

 - Strengthen digestive/immune system

 - Make your husband really cute (milk kefir keeps mine that much cuter!)